FreeOurKnowledge/website/_posts/2024-01-30-collective-action-in-science-diamond.md

     <script>
         document.getElementById('twitter-share-btn').addEventListener('click', function() {
             // Text to share
-            var textToShare = "Are you a cognitive scientist?
+            var textToShare = "Are you a cognitive scientist and see problems with the highly profitable academic publishing system?
+Take action with us!
 Publish one diamond open access article, chapter, or book in 5 years after the pledge activates.
-Activation happens when a critical mass of signatures is reached. https://freeourknowledge.org/2024-01-30-collective-action-in-science-diamond/ @projectFOK";
+Activation happens when a critical mass of signatures is reached. https://freeourknowledge.org/2024-01-30-collective-action-in-science-diamond/ https://freeourknowledge.org/ @projectFOK";

             // Twitter share URL with text and image parameters var twitterShareUrl = "https://twitter.com/intent/tweet?text=" + encodeURIComponent(textToShare);